sebastian-ka/hello-world/README.md

 this is the github.com tutorial repositiory
 #about this
 This is the new stuff everyone is talking about.
-Lets find out hoe it works.
+Lets find out how it works.